Is GST Registration Necessary for Sole Proprietorship Firms?

 What Laws are Applicable to a Sole Proprietorship Business Concern?

-One of the ostensible facets of such a business is that it has minimal enactments of law governing and regulating it.
-The laws applicable to a sole proprietorship may not be limited to just one particular aspect, but a multitude of factors, depending on its location, nature, type of business, turnover, etc. Some of these may be:
+One of the ostensible facets of such a business is that it has minimal legal enactments governing and regulating it.
+The laws applicable to a sole proprietorship may not be limited to a single aspect; they depend on its location, nature, type of business, turnover, and other factors.
+Some of these may be:

 1. Shops and Establishments Act of the state in which the registered place of business of the proprietorship is located.